Oxford Bibliographies Update Program

 Juliet John is Hildred Carlile Chair of English Literature at Royal Holloway, University of London, and was previously Professor of Victorian Literature and Culture at the University of Liverpool.
 She has published widely on Victorian literature and culture.
 She is the author of Dickens and Mass Culture (Oxford University Press, 2010) and Dickens's Villains: Melodrama, Character, Popular Culture (Oxford University Press, 2001; paperback 2002).
 She is editor of Charles Dickens's Oliver Twist: A Sourcebook (Routledge, 2005), Cult Criminals: The Newgate Novels, 6 vols (Routledge, 1998), and with Alice Jenkins, Rethinking Victorian Culture (Macmillan, 2000) and Rereading Victorian Fiction (Macmillan, 2000).
 Most recently, she has edited the bicentenary edition of Essays and Studies on Dickens and Modernity (Boydell and Brewer, 2012) and is editor of The Oxford Handbook of Victorian Literary Culture (forthcoming, Oxford University Press, 2013).

 FOUNDING EDITORIAL BOARD

 * = recently published

 The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Victorian Literature, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
-Nominations are no longer being accepted for this year’s award.
-Please check back soon for information about next year’s award.
+Nominations are now being accepted.

 We want to hear from you.